 Team Members for Standard 8: Educational Effectiveness

-Martina Arndt, Professor of Physics and Interim Dean, College of Mathematics and Science
+Martina Arndt, Interim Associate Dean, Bartlett College of Science and Mathematics

 Academic Affairs Assessment Council:

-- Patricia Emmons, Interim Associate Dean College of Education and Health Sciences
+- Patricia Emmons, Associate Dean, College of Education and Health Sciences

-- Adam Brieski-Ulenski, Assistant Professor Elementary and Early Childhood Department
+- Adam Brieski-Ulenski, Assistant Professor, Elementary and Early Childhood

 - Joanna Boeing Bratton, Assistant Director of Assessment

-- Jill Beckwith, Director of Grants Research and Evaluation
+- Jill Beckwith, Executive Director of Grants Research and Evaluation

 Team Members for Standard 9: Integrity, Transparency, and Public Disclosure